codespin-ai/scratchpad-js/README.md

 - Path to the project
 - Whether the project exists
-- Docker image being used
+- Docker image being used or container name

 ### get_project_config